restjquery/RESTjQuery-Plugin/README.md

 ## 👍 Contribute

-If you or your company use **RESTjQuery** or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.
+If you or your company use **RESTjQuery plugin** or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.

 You'll be helping to ensure I can spend the time not just fixing bugs or releasing new versions, but also keeping the project afloat.
 Any contribution you make is a big help and is greatly appreciated.